pieroproietti/penguins-eggs/documents/hens-different-species.md

+# Hens, different species
 An hen is a female penguin able to produce eggs.

 In our case it is a light workstation we build to develop and test penguins-eggs.

-We need a light system becouse, often our tests consist on the creation of a live version of the system itself and this became a long history with heavvy systems.
+We need a light system becouse, often our tests consist on the creation of a live version of the system itself and this became a long history with heavy systems.

 Generally i use to work a virtual machine, on a Proxmox VE installation, with minimum requisites:
 * cores: 2